News Blog

 Great things take time

-After years of research, Quintrex has released the Apex Hull design set to revolutionize the boating industry.
-From humble beginnings in 1945 Quintrex has remained the leader in aluminium boat research and development for over 70 years.
-True to its name, the Apex Hull offers the pinnacle of boating with years of research and development leading to superior performance on the water – You have never seen a boat quite like this before!
+Grounded by years of research, Quintrex's industry-renowned Apex Hull design has revolutionised the aluminium boating industry.
+From humble beginnings in 1945, Quintrex has remained the leader in marine, pioneering the latest innovations and technologies.
+True to its name, the Apex Hull offers the pinnacle of on-water performance.
+You have never seen or experienced a boat quite like this before!

 View More